Data-Integrity-Group/Wip/README.md

 This is effective perhaps even as a Preamble text block.

-- test the use of the Preamble om a GistH page
+- test the use of the Preamble o a GistH page
 - ...